Homebound Placement during the Pandemic

 Request Homebound Instruction or Instruction in the Home

 - Discuss with your doctor.
 Normally, you all know I’m not a huge fan of this.
-A letter from your doctor is generally not the way to go.
-However, again, not normal times.
+A letter from your doctor is generally not the way to get things on an IEP.
 I would try to get two letters, minimum, as to why this placement change is warranted.
 And have them be from either your general pediatrician or a relevant specialty.
 A pulmonologist should speak to lung issues, not your neurologist, and so on.
-A neurologist, however, can speak to your child’s cognitive and processing ability, and how that could be detrimental with an in-person setting.
+A neurologist, however, can speak to your child’s cognitive and processing ability and how that could be detrimental in an in-person setting.

 - Gather your letters.
 But don’t necessarily send them.
 Again, you’re going to have to decide on your strategy.
-You may or may not want to show your whole hand when you request the placement change.
-You can always end your letter with “I can provide letters supporting this change from his//her medical team.”
+You may not want to show your whole hand when you request the placement change.
+You can always end your letter with, “I can provide letters supporting this change from his or her medical team.”

 - Compose your letter.
 I am going to list a bunch of sentence starters below.
 Choose what works for you.

-- Reread your letter before sending.
-Have a stranger read it too, if possible.
+- Reread your letter before sending it.
+Have a stranger read it, too, if possible.
 Grammar, spelling, professionalism, and power words.
 Remember your IEP email etiquette.

-Ok, in will try to keep these in order, but may not be.
-Going to number them for those of you reading and taking notes.
+I will try to keep these in order, but it may not be possible.
+I will number them for those of you reading and taking notes.

 - Dear IEP team,